-Yes, since your regular school days are defined as Monday through Thursday, the 21st CCLC program could run on Friday when the regular school day is not in session.
+Yes, since your regular school days are defined as Monday through Thursday, the 21st CCLC program could run on Fridays when the regular school day is not in session.

 No, the total school population must be included to apply.
 In the example you provide that would include grades K-8.
 Please see Page 2 in the 21st CCLC FY24 Application Guidance under "Absolute Priority."